Skip to Main Content

 Indian cooking, at its core, is structured around sequencing and sharing.
 A meal that respects the tradition does not arrive as a single plate but as a series of components: breads that come hot from the tandoor before the main curries settle at the table, chutneys and pickles that punctuate rather than accompany, and a rice dish that arrives mid-meal rather than at the start.
 The pacing is slower than a Western-format restaurant.
 Conversation fills the space between dishes.
 This is not incidental to the experience; it is the architecture of the meal itself.

 Neighbourhood Indian restaurants across Australian cities have preserved this rhythm in a way that more commercially oriented venues sometimes do not.
-The absence of a tasting menu or a celebrity kitchen can work in favour of the diner who wants a meal that follows the logic of subcontinental hospitality rather than the pressures of a high-turnover city kitchen.
+The absence of a tasting menu can work in favour of the diner who wants a meal that follows the logic of subcontinental hospitality rather than the pressures of a high-turnover city kitchen.
 At the neighbourhood scale, the cook has fewer incentives to shorten a braise or thin a gravy.
 The customer base knows the difference, and returns accordingly.

 Where This Fits in Canberra's Wider Dining Picture